Slaying the Racism Demon with Nathan Bedford Forrest and Frederick Douglass

 Sadly, Forrest died a year after we visited him at his boyhood home.
 Memphis papers reported that his funeral procession was over two miles long.
 The throng of mourners was estimated to include over 3000 black citizens of Memphis.39

 I think both Forrest and Douglas help me to understand what Douglass truly meant when he said, “between the Christianity of this land, and the Christianity of Christ, I recognize the widest possible difference.”
-My friend all races are capable of great hate though they may hide it well with facades of tolerance and religiosity.
+All races are capable of racial hatred though they may hide it well with facades of tolerance and religiosity.

 White man, if you found out for certain that the Lord birthed his only begotten son into the body of a black man, would you still worship him?